 - Lessons for dealing with cravings and relapse

 - Aftercare treatment to help integrate you back into the community

 - Behavioral-adjustment techniques like cognitive behavioral therapy and dialectical behavior therapy

 The latter two treatment options are designed to help teach you coping methods for eliminating your impulse to use drugs.
 They encourage the creation of a healthier and more constructive series of activities that help you manage the emotional turmoil caused by recovering from bipolar disorder and addiction.

 The Effectiveness Of Dual Diagnosis Treatment

 A study performed at the Harvard Medical School illustrates the amazing efficiency of dual diagnosis for bipolar disorder and addiction.
 The study involved 62 different people and found that utilizing dual diagnosis therapy over traditional drug counseling doubled their success rate.
-Though this is a somewhat simple description of the advanced stats, it generally held up across the board.
+Though this is a somewhat simplified description of the advanced stats, it generally held up across the board.

 That is why we specialize in dual diagnosis at Turning Point.
 There’s simply no better way that you can recover from the diseases of bipolar disorder while also battling addiction.
 It remains the most effective treatment option because it targets, isolates, and treats every aspect of your addiction on a holistic level.